Servoy/servoy-doc/ng-titanium-overview.md

 If your application is subject to 3rd-party security audits, then you may be concerned with compliance.
 It is possible that such an audit could flag AngularJS-based applications.
 Fortunately, the XLTS distribution is vendor-supported and you can have confidence that your application will pass security and compliance audits.

-###

 All forthcoming releases of Servoy will be compliant.
-However, If you are concerned with compliance early in 2022, then please upgrade to the latest Servoy [**v2021.3.x LTS**](https://build.servoy.com/latest/servoy_lts_latest/) build.
+However, If you are concerned with compliance in 2022, then please upgrade to the latest Servoy [**v2021.3.x LTS**](https://build.servoy.com/latest/servoy_lts_latest/) build.
 If you have additional questions about this topic, or feel you need assistance, please contact [info@servoy.com](mailto:info@servoy.com) or call us at +1 866 489 5147.